pandeydevendra/python_dev/book_exercise/crash_course/info.md

  "In this chapter I learned a bit about Python in general, and I installed Python to my system.
 I will look to install a text editor to make it easier to write Python code.
 I learned to run snippets(small part) of Python code in a terminal session, and I ran my first actual program, hello_world.py.
 I probably learned a bit about troubleshooting as well.
  In the next chapter I’ll learn about the different kinds of data I can work with in my Python programs, and I’ll learn to use variables as well."

+Summary_chapter_03:
+	In this chapter you learned what lists are and how to work with the individual items in a list.
+You learned how to define a list and how to add and remove elements.
+You learned to sort lists permanently and temporarily for display purposes.
+You also learned how to find the length of a list and how to avoid index errors when you’re working with lists.
+	In Chapter 4 you’ll learn how to work with items in a list more effi- ciently.
+By looping through each item in a list using just a few lines of code you’ll be able to work efficiently, even when your list contains thousands or millions of items.